 - Add wine to deglaze the pan, stir to scrape up any browned bits on the bottom of the pan.

-- Increase heat to high, allow wine to boil and evaporate, stirring frequently, 4 to 5 minutes.
+- Increase heat to allow the wine to boil and evaporate, stirring frequently, 4 to 5 minutes.

 - Add beef stock, thyme sprigs, and bay leaf.